 Using animation for health education and training

 Medical Aid Films (MAF) uses innovative media and digital channels – including mobile – to transform women’s and children’s health and well-being around the world.
 We have been creating training animations for MAF for fourteen years.
 This most recent project – supported by the British Medical Association – provides valuable information on Covid-19 to communities in the UK.

 The animation shares important information on medical rights, protection and self-care strategies during this time of great uncertainty.
 One of the many benefits of animations is the option for the content to be translated into different languages.
 As well as English, the film is translated into three languages with subtitles (Punjabi, Urdu, and Arabic).

 Another practical approach to digital learning is using interactive infographics; they allow multiple layers of data to be displayed in a visually engaging way.
 Pre-Covid-19, we created an animation and two interactive infographics for the London School of Hygiene and Tropical Medicine’s Disease Outbreaks in Low and Middle-Income Countries course for people working in or studying global health.
 The Disease Outbreaks course is available for free on the FutureLearn*** platform.

-The long-term trend for online learning has undoubtedly been accelerated by Covid-19.
+The long-term outlook and digital learning trends for online learning were undoubtedly accelerated by Covid-19.
 But the future doesn’t have to be about PowerPoints accompanied by voice-overs or pre-recorded classes.
 Professional, effective and engaging learning tools and resources – for individual and group learning – can be created quickly and without breaking your budget.

 Sources and info: